What they look like

-Ranging throughout the United States, southern Canada, and Mexico, the pine snake is one of the most widespread snake species in North America.
+Ranging throughout the United States, southern Canada, and Mexico, the gopher snake is one of the most widespread snake species in North America.

 Can adapt to a wide variety of habitats as well, including deserts, prairies, brushlands, woodlands, coniferous forests, and even land altered for agriculture.

 What they eat

-Rats, mice, moles, and other small mammals form the majority of the pine snake’s diet.
+Rats, mice, moles, and other small mammals form the majority of the gopher snake’s diet.